SYNOPSIS

 • Since .cvsignore files have a syntax (mostly) upward-compatible with that of .gitignore files, they’re renamed.
 In order to simulate the default ignore behavior of CVS, those defaults are prepended to root .cvsignore blobs renamed to .gitignore, and a root .gitignore containing the defaults is generated if no such blobs exist.
 Leading # characters on .cvsignore lines are escaped so git won’t misunderstand them as comment leaders, and spaces in these lines are mapped to line feeds because CVS treats spaces as pattern separators.

 • The CVS-NT extension keywords "owner", "group", "deltatype", "kopt", "permissions", "mergepoint", "filename", "hardlinks", and "username" are all ignored.
 So is the "access" keyword.
+(The CVSNT "mergepoint" field records merge tracking metadata (the last merge base) and does not correspond to an actual merge commit, so it is not translated into Git history.)

 See the later section on RCS/CVS LIMITATIONS for more information on edge cases and conversion problems.